Species Survival Plan

 Habitat loss in an already restricted range is a serious threat to the Grevy’s survival.
 They have to compete for resources with other grazers, as well as cattle and livestock.

 Due to overgrazing and competition for water, Grevy’s juveniles have a low survival rate.
 Over the past 30 years, the population has dropped substantially from an estimated 5,800.
 The wild population of Grevy’s is approximately 1,950.

 In Ethiopia, hunting is the primary cause of the decline of Grevy's zebras.
 They are usually hunted for their striking skins, but will occasionally be killed for food and, in some regions, medicinal uses continue.
 In addition to illegal hunting, Grevy's also face threats from disease outbreaks, drought, habitat loss, and fragmented populations.

-The Grevy’s zebra was one of Fossil Rim’s first Species Survival Plan (SSP) animals.
+The Grevy’s zebra was the first of Fossil Rim’s Species Survival Plan (SSP) animals.
 The species has been represented at Fossil Rim since 1982 and more than 30 foals have been born here.
 Grevy's zebras live in a private pasture and can only be visited on an Adventure Tour when that tour is available.